Amy de Joia

 Previously, Amy was the project director for the £45m Into the Future scheme (1998-2005).
 The project included major extension and refurbishment at the Walker Art Gallery and World Museum, as well as developments at our main collections store.

 Amy has lectured widely on project management, museum development, and has advised many museums and cultural organisations on fundraising and capital project delivery.
 She was named Merseyside Woman of the Year 2005 for arts and culture.
 She is a member of several key Liverpool heritage, arts and regeneration steering groups.
-She is a Board member of the National Wildflower Centre and The Bluecoat and a Trustee of the American Museum in Britain.
+She is a Board member of both the National Wildflower Centre and The Bluecoat.